artmg/lubuild/help/manipulate/films-and-songs.md

 For post-recording manipulation see later sections.

+#### identifying input devices

+`arecord` below includes the options:

+* `-l` list input devices ('PCM's)
+*  `-D NAME` select device by NAME if there are multiple

+An example of `NAME` for 'card 1' might be `sysdefault:CARD=1`

+You can also list sound cards using `cat /proc/asound/cards` and configure them interactively using `alsamixer`.
+For troubleshooting hardware or system settings relating to audio capture see https://github.com/artmg/lubuild/blob/master/help/diagnose/audio-video.md

 #### arecord

-Just as ALSA's aplay will playback a wav file, **arecord** will record one.
+Just as ALSA's *aplay* will playback a wav file, **arecord** will record one.
 If you want to compress it you can always pipe it into your prefered sound convertor

 ```